nullromo/mtg-spoiler-notifier/README.md

 ## E-mail Credentials

 I created a dedicated Gmail account to send e-mails.
-The password is in plain text in the code, but the account is not linked to my personal information.
+I personally saved the account password privately.
+This repo accesses the account via an "app password," which is set up in the Google account.
+The password is saved in the repo as a secret that can be accessed in the GitHub CI via an environment variable.
+The account is not linked to my personal information.
 If a malicious actor takes control of the account, I am not liable or responsible, and I have no way to reclaim the account.
 Any users of this application shall understand the risks associated.

 The account name is `mtgspoilernotifier@gmail.com`.